emlid/navio2-docs/docs/Navio-APM/hardware-setup.md

 ### Currently supported boards

-APM on Navio2 is working on:
+ArduPilot on Navio2 is working on:

 * Raspberry Pi 3 Model B
 * Raspberry Pi 2 Model B

-<sub> Other models such as Raspberry Pi Model A+, Raspberry Pi Model B+, Raspberry Pi Zero are electrically compatible, but lack performance to run APM:Copter.
+<sub> Other models such as Raspberry Pi Model A+, Raspberry Pi Model B+, Raspberry Pi Zero are electrically compatible, but lack performance to run ArduPilot:Copter.
 It is completely safe to use Navio2 with all boards stated above. </sub>

 ### Attaching Navio2 to a Raspberry Pi